 - Strictness: Whether breaking the build was enabled:

-- Strict: The CI Agent is configured to break the build if unmanaged vulnerabilities are detected, preventing deployment into production
+- Strict: CI Gate is configured to break the build if unmanaged vulnerabilities are detected, preventing deployment into production

-- Tolerant: The CI Agent only issues warnings for unfixed vulnerabilities, allowing deployment into production
+- Tolerant: CI Gate only issues warnings for unfixed vulnerabilities, allowing deployment into production

 - Type: The security testing technique(s) with which the vulnerabilities were detected, where the following values are offered: